 My last trip took me to the third largest country in Europe: France.
 A region, which is famous for delicious wines, modern fashion and tasty food.
 Besides that, it’s a paradise for travel photographers.
 The country offers a fantastic diversity of different landscapes and rural areas.
-Two fantastic places to experience photography in France are the unique landscapes of Provence with its blooming lavender fields and the famous Tour du Mont Blanc in the french alps.
+Two fantastic places to enjoy some landscape photography in France are the unique lavender fields of Provence and the famous hike Tour du Mont Blanc in the french alps.

 Landscape Photography: Lavender Fields at Valensole

 A great place to start exploring the Provence is Valensole.
 The small village got world-famous for its purple lavender fields.
 The lavender season starts in June and ends in the middle of August.
 Due to this short time frame, it can be tough to find accommodation in the area.
 I rented a cottage in Gréoux-les-Bains which is a 15-minute drive to Valensole.